-Dr. Candice McQueen began her role as the chief executive officer of the National Institute for Excellence in Teaching (NIET) in January 2019.
+Dr. Candice McQueen is president of Lipscomb University in Nashville, Tennessee.
+From 2019-2021, Dr. McQueen was chief executive officer of the National Institute for Excellence in Teaching (NIET).
 Over the last 20 years, NIET has worked across 20 states to improve teaching and learning through a focus on human capital, and its signature TAP System for Teacher and Student Advancement has been proven effective.
-In Dr. McQueen's first year as CEO, she led a vision-setting and strategic planning process for the organization, called NIET Now, and has overseen the growth of NIET's work, including doubling of service days, receiving more than $50 million in new multiyear federal and state grants, releasing new reports and communications strategies that promote teacher leadership, and increasing the size of NIET's team by nearly 50%.
+In Dr. McQueen's first year as CEO, she led a vision-setting and strategic planning process for the organization, called NIET Now, and has overseen the growth of NIET's work, including doubling of service days, receiving more than $50 million in new multiyear federal and state grants, releasing new reports and communications strategies that promote teacher leadership, and increasing the size of NIET's team by 50%.

 During the last two decades, NIET's collective efforts have impacted more than 275,000 educators, 30,000 teacher leaders, and 2.75 million students.
 As NIET celebrates 20 years of supporting effective teaching, it continues to lead the conversation about the next innovations in education, focusing on how to best support not only classroom teachers, but school leaders, district officials, and faculty in preparation programs.